mevljas/Databases/Seminar/README.md

 Travian is an online game developed by Travian Games GmbH.
 In 2006, Travian was the best an online game (played by more than 10,000 players) in the category of Germany’s best internet games.
 It is a tactical military game that takes place in real time.
 Along with two Englishmen versions and with original German, has been translated into more than 30 languages.
-Today he has over 3 millions of players around the world.
+Today it has over 3 millions of players around the world.
 It is made in the PHP programming language and for it we need an internet browser.
-It was the first game of its kind that could also be played over mobile phone.
-In Slovenia, it is currently played by around 1 0.000 players on eight servers (maximum over 50,000).
+It was the first game of its kind that could also be played over a mobile phone.
+In Slovenia, it is currently played by around 10.000 players on eight servers (maximum over 50,000).

 ### Players